Accolades

 EODL Full Length Festival Results

 The 2013 Eastern Ontario Drama League Full Length Festival was a travelling festival with Dennis Johnson as the adjudicator.
 Nine productions were entered.
-The Peterborough Theatre Guild’s entry was The Compleat Works of William Shakespeare (Abridged) by Adam Long, Daniel Singerand Jess Whinfield and directed by Ray Henderson.
+The Peterborough Theatre Guild’s entry was The Complete Works of William Shakespeare (Abridged) by Adam Long, Daniel Singerand Jess Whinfield and directed by Ray Henderson.

 The PTG production was awarded the Deep River Players Award for Best Visual Presentation.
 The award was presented by Barbara Kobolak from the EODL executive and was accepted by Jennifer Sek.